rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 ## Generating from CI image

-Derivatives can be stacked on top of another, so it is possible to reuse directly also the vanilla cOS images:
+Derivatives can be stacked on top of another, so it is possible to reuse directly also the vanilla Elemental images:

 {{<githubembed repo="rancher/elemental-toolkit" file="examples/cos-official/Dockerfile" lang="Dockerfile">}}